alexandre-touret/alexandre-touret.github.io/content/posts/gcp_certification.en.md

 Then, it's important to repeat quizzes and exams regularly.
 It helped me a lot to pinpoint the notions and topics I missed.

 Finally, don't hesitate to prepare for this certification and share this journey with others.
 It will undoubtedly accelerate your learning path.
 I had the opportunity to share a lot with some of my colleagues who passed the same certification.
-It helped us share tips, tricks, and delve into specific topics.
+It helped us share tips, tricks, and delve into specific topics I missed.

 ## The D DAY